luapower/fs/fs.md

 ### `f:attr([attr]) -> val|t`

-Get/set attribute(s) of open file. `attr` is the name of an attribute for which the value is requested; if not given, all attributes are returned in a table.
+Get/set attribute(s) of open file. `attr` can be:

+  * nothing/nil: get the values of all attributes in a table.
+  * string: get the value of a single attribute.
+  * table: set some attributes.

 ## Directory listing